tangerzhang/TillingPipeline/README.txt

-# SOAPsnp based Tilling analysis pipeline

 A. Prerequisites
 1. install bwa
 2. install samtools
-3. install SOAP snp
+3. install SOAP2 and SOAPsnp
 4. install iTools
 5. install SnpEff and configure your reference